openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-no-docker.md

 ## Start the Components

-Once the latest version of Ziti has been downloaded and added to your path it's time to start your controller and edge router.
+Once the latest version of Ziti has been downloaded and added to your path, it's time to start your controller and edge router.

 ### Start Your Controller

 Start your controller by running `startZitiController`.
 The location of the log file will be output for you to look at, tail etc. Notice that this log is written to the given location.
 There is no log rotation.
-Once run you will see output that looks like the following:
+Once run, you will see output that looks like the following:

 ```bash